Analyze Code and Test Software-in-the-Loop

 In your model, right-click Compute target speed and select Polyspace > Options.

-In the Polyspace Configuration window, on the Coding Standards &
+In the Polyspace window, on the left pane, click Coding Standards & Code Metrics.
+Then select Check MISRA C:2012 and, from the drop-down list, select

 Save and close the Polyspace configuration window.